Our seminars and customized trainings are now available in a live interactive online format.

 - How to use your current math curriculum and materials with your guided math groups

-- Valuable techniques to keep students on track with “just in time” teaching interventions
+- Valuable techniques to keep students on track with "just in time" teaching re-engagement activities

 - Creative ways to review and re-teach math concepts to students who need it most

 - How to make guided math groups a powerful tool to strengthen student learning

 - Strategies to build number sense and computational fluency through the use of cooperative math activities

 - How to use visual models, graphic organizers and games to capture students' interests